Eating Disorders and Disordered Eating

 Daily, new research is revealing that eating disorders are much like any other addiction.
 They affect the pleasure centers of the brain much like cocaine or heroin, and can be even more dangerous.
 Eating disorders are biologically based brain disorders.

-Restricting your food intake to the point that it affects your brain, your body, and your functioning.
-Anorexia starts as a way to manage your weight, though it quickly becomes a way to manage your emotions.
-It often includes extreme weight loss, loss of your period, physical problems such as dizziness, headaches, hair loss, dry skin, lack of sleep, and being cold all the time.
+Restricting your food intake to the point that it affects your brain, your body, your functioning in work or school, and your relationships.
+Anorexia starts as a way to manage your weight, then it quickly becomes a way to manage your emotions and your life.
+It often includes extreme weight loss, loss of your period (or low testosterone in men), physical problems such as dizziness, headaches, hair loss, dry skin, lack of sleep, and being cold all the time.
 Not eating can cause many physical problems such as a shrinking brain, bone loss, muscle loss, heart problems, and a host of other problems.
 It causes you to become depressed, have no energy, not be able to see yourself clearly in the mirror and it convinces you that you are fat even when others tell you that you are too thin.
 It has a negative effect on your relationships and your self esteem.
-Men get anorexia too.
+It can happen to women and men of any age.

-Binge eating is the most common form of EDNOS.
-It affects almost as many men as women, and affects all shapes and sizes of adults and children.
-When people binge, it is almost always on sugar, or simple carbohydrates that break down into sugars, fats and salt.
+Binge eating disorder affects almost as many men as women, and affects all shapes and sizes of adults and children.
+When people binge, it is almost always on sugar, or simple carbohydrates that break down into sugars, and fats and salty foods.
 Rarely do people binge on broccoli and salad, because those foods don’t have the addictive qualities that sugar, fat (fast food) and salt have.

 More people die of eating disorders than any other addiction or mental illness.